Frequently Asked Questions

 Both SYHA and PfP have a reputation for great customer services.
 The RSH has awarded PfP a C1 grading of the Consumer Standards, and SYHA has consistently achieved good Tenant Satisfaction Measures results.
 We believe that this is a solid foundation to further improve and enhance customer service.

 PfP invests in innovation, exploring ways to make improvements to services.
-Although PfP have recognised that SYHA offer excellent customer services, by joining PfP SYHA would benefit from any investment that could increase the quality of our services further.
+Although PfP have recognised that SYHA offer excellent customer services, by joining PfP SYHA will benefit from any investment that could increase the quality of our services further.

-Would the non-social housing activity offered by SYHA continue?
+Will the non-social housing activity offered by SYHA continue?

 SYHA offers a range of care, health and wellbeing support, which we call our LiveWell services.
 This includes employment services, support for people living with mental health conditions, and homes and support for people experiencing homelessness.

-PfP is committed to maintaining LiveWell services if SYHA joins the group as a subsidiary.
+PfP is committed to maintaining LiveWell services when SYHA joins the group as a subsidiary.
 PfP have also committed to working together to support more people and communities to access these services.
 Last year, PfP invested £5m in social impact activities and delivered £324m in social value.

 PfP is also committed to ensuring that customers can shape and improve services, and has a variety of opportunities for people to get involved across PfP.

 PfP’s National Customer Group consists of 15 customers who meet with Group Board and Executive Team.
 The National Customer Group has a crucial governance role at PfP.
 Its role is to hold the Board and Executive to account, scrutinise performance and standards, ensure the customer voice is heard and acted upon, and challenge PfP to achieve its aspiration to be the UK’s leading social enterprise.
 PfP also have Regional Customer Groups that meet with senior leadership to review regional performance and drive improved customer outcomes through scrutiny and service reviews.
-We will share with SYHA customers how to become involved in these groups after SYHA became a subsidiary of PfP.
+We will share with SYHA customers how to become involved in these groups after SYHA becomes a subsidiary of PfP.

 Consultation: An opportunity to share your feedback and ask questions.